Cinnamon Tea (2 Ingredients)

 While I enjoy copious amounts of my Fresh Lemon Ginger Tea, cinnamon tea is an equally simple way to enjoy warmly spiced herbal tea.
 It contains many health benefits and boosts immunity, but it’s also simply and utterly delicious.

-Cinnamon tea infuses cinnamon sticks or ground cinnamon in hot water.
+Cinnamon tea is made by infusing cinnamon sticks or ground cinnamon in hot water.
 It is classified as an herbal tea because it doesn’t contain tea leaves from the Camellia Sinensis tea plant.

 How to Enjoy